micdijkstra/stencil-compiler/README.md

 # Stencil Compiler

+Grunt workflow to compile files for static site development.

 ## The short version
 + Download and `cd` into the repo.
 + Run compiler tasks with `$ grunt`.